ironhack-labs/lab-javascript-greatest-movies/README.md

 ## Introduction

-We have just learned some super useful methods, that will help us a lot to manipulate **objects and arrays**.
+We have just learned some super useful methods that will help us manipulate **objects and arrays**.
 In this exercise, we'll focus on practicing them.
-It is mandatory to implement at least one of them in each iteration.
+You're required to implement at least one of these methods in each iteration.

-The best way to practice is to work with real data.
-In the `data.js` file you'll find an array of information about **the 250 best movies of all time**, according to the [IMDB Ranking](http://www.imdb.com/chart/top?ref_=nv_mv_250_6).
-Each iteration will ask you to _shape_ this information and display it in a different manner! :muscle:
+The best way to practice is to work with a real dataset.
+In the file `data.js` you'll find an array of information about **the 250 best movies of all time**, according to the [IMDB Ranking](http://www.imdb.com/chart/top?ref_=nv_mv_250_6).
+Each iteration will ask you to _shape_ this information and display it in a different manner! 💪

 ## Requirements